abond936/My-Journal/docs/Project.md

 ### **IMAGE INTEGRATION**
 =======================================
+Status: 🟡 Operational

 #### **Image Strategy**
 The Image Integration system serves as the bridge between the journal and external photo services, enabling users to seamlessly incorporate their existing photo collections into their journal entries.

 The system is designed to: